 Identified queries would be presented differently than identified ads.

 Locations previously visited as a result of a search query could also be returned and grouped with the queries which produced the results.

-These results could be ranked in a number of different ways, such as by using pagerank, or relevancy compared to previous query matches, or both.
+These results could be ranked in many different ways, such as by using PageRank, or relevancy compared to previous query matches, or both.

 I’ve been exploring the Web history a little, but presently have it paused.
 If you’ve tried it out, what do you think?

 There’s a section of the patent applications that deal with preferred user locations and sharing those with communities.
 It sounds like that’s the new feature on the Google Toolbar that many have compared to Stumbleupon.
 I’m going to discuss that some more in a future post.